Non-Alcoholic Fatty Liver Disease

 Find a Specialist Near You

-Non-alcoholic fatty liver disease specialists at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Disorders pinpoint the cause of inflammation-induced liver damage to provide treatment that can help patients live a better life.
+Non-alcoholic fatty liver disease specialists at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Health pinpoint the cause of inflammation-induced liver damage to provide treatment that can help patients live a better life.

 Non-alcoholic fatty liver disease (NAFLD) is an accumulation of fat in the liver that can lead to chronic inflammation of the liver.
 This chronic inflammation can cause healthy liver cells to be replaced by scar tissue, which may then progress to cirrhosis.
 Over time, this compromises the function of the liver and can lead to many complications and symptoms.